 AI Answering Service For Water Damage Restoration

-iando.ai answers water damage restoration calls 24/7, identifies the loss type, captures property and insurance details, routes emergency mitigation needs, and gives your team clean job notes without sending urgent callers to voicemail.
+iando.ai answers water damage restoration calls 24/7, identifies the loss type, captures property and insurance details, sends emergency mitigation needs into the right path, and gives your team clean job notes without sending urgent callers to voicemail.

 Built for restoration companies where burst pipes, flooded basements, sewage backups, roof leaks, and after-hours water losses need immediate, credible call handling.

-Edit call volume, buyer intent, 25% lift, and average restoration job value.
+Edit call volume, qualified intent, 25% lift, and average restoration job value.

 Planning model only.
 Replace with real missed-call volume, emergency-call mix, average mitigation invoice, reconstruction attachment, insurance program rules, technician capacity, and service-area coverage.